 John Rogers, Arrive Ready to Study Humanities

-Having taught for three decades at Yale University in the U.S., I moved to Canada three years ago, thrilled with the opportunity to teach the amazing students at U of T. My academic field of specialization is Renaissance English literature, and I regularly teach the work of John Milton, author of the epic poem Paradise Lost.
+Having taught for three decades at Yale University in the U.S., I moved to Canada three years ago, thrilled with the opportunity to teach the amazing students at U of T. My academic field of specialization is Renaissance English literature and I regularly teach the work of John Milton, author of the epic poem Paradise Lost.
 Currently, though, I have the honour of teaching the course Literary Traditions, which introduces some of the great classics of world literature to first-year students.

 Learn more about Professor Rogers